pylbm/pylbm/doc/_source/module_elements.rst

 .. automodule:: pyLBM.elements

 .. warning::
+  No geometrical elements are implemented in 3D in the version 0.1.

+.. versionadded:: 0.2
-  The geometrical elements are not yet implemented in 3D.
+  The geometrical elements are implemented in 3D.
-  Maybe in the next release...

 The module elements contains all the geometrical shapes that can be used to build the geometry.